 The product page is the most important part of any eCommerce website.
-This is where customers go to find everything they need to know about your product and, potentially, make a purchase.
+This is where customers go to find everything they need to know about your product and, potentially make a purchase.
 As such, you want it to be good.
 You need to pull your customers in, tell them what they need to know, and convince them that your product is the best.
 No pressure, right?
 Lucky for you, we’ve compiled some tips and best practices to help you create the best product pages possible.

-Looking for a top SEO company to help with your ecommerce website?
+Looking for a top SEO company to help with your e-commerce website?
 Check out Commerce Pundit.

 An engaging product page is of course important to any business, but there’s a bit more to it than simply using bright colors or attention-grabbing CTAs.
 There’s a rhyme and reason to it, and it starts here.

-A confusing product page is a one-way ticket to lackluster returns.
+A confusing product page is a one-way ticket to lacklustre returns.
 If potential customers find your page but are unable to use it, they’ll leave and find something else.
-You want to use your brand’s colors to distinguish your website, but don’t go overboard.
+You want to use your brand’s colors to distinguish your website but don’t go overboard.
 Plenty of negative space keeps users from feeling overwhelmed.
-Have all the information a customer might need but put it in places that are easy to find, such as a sidebar or in the product description.
+Have all the information a customer might need, but put it in places that are easy to find, such as a sidebar or in the product description.
 If you have a customizable product, ensure that the customization system is intuitive and easy to get to.
 And finally, make sure the add to cart button is easy to see.
 Make it stand out by using a different, contrasting color.

 Including a “similar products” feature is a great way to increase your conversions.
-Maybe a customer clicked on a page and the product wasn’t quite what they were looking for, but then they see that you offer something else that they need thanks to a “customers also viewed” feature.
-From here they’ll keep exploring and maybe make another purchase.
+Maybe a customer clicked on a page, and the product wasn’t quite what they were looking for, but then they see that you offer something else that they need thanks to a “customers also viewed” feature.
+From here, they’ll keep exploring and maybe make another purchase.

 Whether you’re just begging to build your product pages or looking to refresh them, Commerce Pundit can help you design engaging pages that will draw your customer’s attention.